Wuffz/Evident/readme.md

 - Expressio, smart library for converting Closure / Arrow functions into transpilable expressions, like but not limited to AnsiSQL
 - Bunch, verry minimal collection and enumerator implementation based on IteratorAggregation. should use closures for ease.
-- Matter, Data Abstract Layer, support both Readable, Writable and Bidirectional datastreams. could be your sql , mongo or even logger connection
+- Lingua - Verry simple SQL like pure php syntax query builder, uses Expressio for transpiling.
+Responses are pure arrays.
-- Lingua - Verry simple SQL like pure php syntax query builder, uses Matter in the backend for creating connections and actually handling and Expressio for transpiling.
-Responses are always bunch compatible
+- Matter, Data Abstract Layer, support both Readable, Writable and Bidirectional datastreams. could be your sql , mongo or even logger connection, uses Lingua for SQL for now.
 - Quantum - Full Entity Framework, based on all of the above.